 The goal of compression is to create balance.
 A compressor softens the peaks of the sound, makes it even, and can make a note longer.
 But too much use of compression can make sound dull and lifeless.
 Because it can make the sound less dynamic you need to be careful and thoughtfully.

 There are no specific compressor settings for kick drum or any other instrument.
 In mixing everything depends on the sound and what you want to achieve.
-But I will show you the general way to compress kick drum.
+But I will show you the general way to compress the kick drum.
 Use it as a blueprint.

 Ratio and Threshold

 Firstly, you need to set the ratio and threshold.
 A good starting point is a 4:1 ratio.
-Sometimes you can use less like 3:1 or 2:1.
+Sometimes you can use less – 3:1 or 2:1.
 But not more than 4:1 is required.
 And the threshold depends on the level and the type of kick drum.

-You need the exact amount of threshold when sound becomes even.
+You need the exact amount threshold when sound becomes even.
 Pay attention to preserving the dynamics.
 The sound should be compressed but still dynamic.

 Attack and Release

 Then you set the attack and release.
 It means how fast a compressor should start compressing and how long a compression should be.
-A pick attack will disappear if you use the very fast attack.
+A pick attack will disappear if you use a very fast attack.
 So, it depends on what your goal is.

-In a nutshell, when using a compressor the goal is to make kick drum sound even while retaining the dynamics.
+In a nutshell, when using a compressor the goal is to make a kick drum sound even while retaining the dynamics.
 A compressor is just a tool.
 It’s not magic.

 The kick drum is a very special and important instrument in music.
 It should be powerful, it fills the low-end and acts as a pulse of the song.
 To achieve good kick drum sound results you need to mix it properly.
 Use this guide as a blueprint and try it on your tracks.
 Practice will make you a better remixing engineer.
 And remember – there are no rules in mixing or music production.
 Music is an art form and it should be creative.
 Mixing tools like EQ and compressor are just tools.